 Once you’ve decided on your host, you will need to connect your purchased domain to where your website is hosted.
 This process is different for every platform but usually, it involves updating your DNS settings.
 This part of the process can get kind of technical but if you’ve chosen a good host, usually they provide step-by-step documentation and/or have a great support team to walk you through the steps.

 Step 4.
 Setup Professional Email Hosting

 Once you’ve got your domain connected to your host and your SSL set up, technically that’s all you really need to begin creating your website.
 However, there is another step that some people overlook involving the technical aspects of their website which is setting up a business email.
 When you purchase your website domain, you also should take advantage of the opportunity to create a professional email with your domain name attached to it.
 This is done through what’s called email hosting.

 For example, I pay for email hosting so that I can use an email with my domain at the end instead of something like firstname.lastname@example.org.
 It looks a lot more professional and legitimate as a business owner and this is another simple and relatively inexpensive step you can take to make a big impact for your business.
-My favorite place to use for email hosting is actually Google Apps for Work.
-Not only do you get email hosting for a very affordable price ($5/mo), but it also comes with the entire suite of Google Business Apps like Google Sheets, Google Docs etc., and you get to utilize the same popular interface gmail users use.
+My favorite place to use for email hosting is actually Google Workspace.
+Not only do you get email hosting for a very affordable price ($5/mo), but it also comes with the entire suite of Google Business Apps like Google Sheets, Google Docs, etc., and you get to utilize the same popular interface Gmail users use.

 If Google Apps doesn’t sound like your cup of tea, you can also check with Namecheap or your domain or hosting provider to get your professional email hosting as for as low as $10/year.

 Whew!
 OK – That was a lot!
 Do you still have questions about setting up your website?
 What tech issues are you running into?
 Reach out to K Design Co. to chat about getting help with your website.